Lou100/AndroidFirebaseApp/README.md

 # Introduction

-This AndroidFirebaseApp allows the user to display and store information in input text feilds inside the database and the information then can be called inside a displayed list.
-This app is perfect for making a grocery shopping list or a todo list and everything in between.
+This AndroidFirebaseApp allows the user to display and store information in input text feilds inside the database and the information then can be seen inside a displayed list.

 # Getting Started